telerik/maui-docs/controls/tabview/xamarin-migration.md

 | N/A | `HeaderItemStyleSelector` |
 | N/A | `ContentStyle` |

-In Xamarin the `TabViewHeaderItem` is part of the `TabViewItem` while in .NET MAUI the `TabViewHeader` is part of the `RadTabView`.
+In Xamarin, the `TabViewHeaderItem` is part of the `TabViewItem`, while in .NET MAUI, the `TabViewHeader` is part of the `RadTabView`.
 Here is the API for the `TabViewItem`:

 | Xamarin TabView | .NET MAUI TabView |
 | ------------- | --------------- |